soonhankwon/soonhankwon/README.md

 I’m mainly programming using Java & Spring Framework.

-I used to work at Coupang and currently working at a app tech startup.
+I used to work at Coupang and am currently the CTO at an app-tech startup.

 I love dogs, skateboarding and hip-hop.